hasura/ndc-learn/README.md

 The dependencies required to follow along here are minimal - you will need Node and `npm` so that you can run the TypeScript compiler.
 If you'd like to follow along using the same test-driven approach, then you will also need a working `ndc-test` executable on your `PATH`. `ndc-test` can be installed using the Rust toolchain from the [`ndc-spec`](https://github.com/hasura/ndc-spec) repository.

-_Note_: if you would like to follow along with the demos, and deploy this connector to Hasura DDN, you will need to fill out the [DDN Access Form](https://forms.gle/zHTrVEbsQoBK8ecr5)  in order to request access to the DDN limited alpha.

 ## Video Tutorials

 _Note_: in case your browser does not support the GitHub embedded videos in the following links, video files are provided in the same directories, for viewing locally.